ronanchilvers/solo-d6/Scenes/14 - The dungeons.md

 > **Focus:** New NPC (from previous session)
 > **Action:**

 Okan walks slowly around the dais in the centre of the room, staring hard at the ground - "There must be another way out of here.
-That "
+That creepy dude didn't just vanish, surely!"

+Sakari is chopping bits of the lynx corpses, much to Kaapo's disgust!
+"Do you have to do that Saki?
+Its horrible" - The kahru shrugs - "How else will I know I killed them?
+Ah - that's better!" - An lynx ear tears free and he straightens up, tucking the remnant into his armour.
+Kaapo shakes his head - "Truly disgusting."

+> [!roll] Test - Okan to find a hidden entrance in the dais
+> **Result:** 4

+Okan shakes his head - "There's nothing here.
+Not a thing!
+There must be some way other way out of here - I feel it in my bones!
+Kaapo - can you do something to help?
+Wave your hands around or something?"

+Kaapo scratches his head - "I'm not sure what I'd do.
+Hold on - let me look at my scrolls."